react-native-webrtc/react-native-callkeep/README.md

       Any additional permissions you'd like your app to have at first launch.
 Can be used to simplify permission flows and avoid multiple popups to the user at different times.
     - `selfManaged`: boolean (optional)
       When set to true, call keep will configure itself to run as a self managed connection service.
 This is an advanced topic, and it's best to refer to [Googles Documentation](https://developer.android.com/guide/topics/connectivity/telecom/selfManaged) on the matter.
+Note that in order to use CallKeep consistently across all Android devices you have to use self-managed mode!
       - `displayCallReachabilityTimeout`: number in ms (optional) If provided, starts a timeout that checks if the application is reachable and ends the call if not (Default: null) You'll have to call `setReachable()` as soon as your Javascript application is started.

 `setup` calls internally `registerPhoneAccount`, `registerEvents` and `setSettings`.
+Note that `registerPhoneAccount` does not work on all Android devices, so you might want to use [self-managed mode](https://github.com/react-native-webrtc/react-native-callkeep#android-self-managed-mode).

 You can alternatively just call `setSettings()` with the same option as `setup()` to define only your settings.